 Your tree is in the fire hazard zone

-Like all Australia states, South Australia have bush fire zones which allow residents to remove any tree significant or otherwise from within 20m of their home.
+Like all Australia states, South Australia has bush fire zones that allow residents to remove any tree significant or otherwise from within 20m of their home.
 This helps protect homes in bush fire zones from incinerating.

 Tree has pasts it’s Safe & Useful Life Expectancy

-Trees in schools, day care centres and anywhere children play need to be risk assessed every 12 months by a certified arborist for danger of failure.
+Trees in schools, daycare centers, and anywhere children play need to be risk assessed every 12 months by a certified arborist for the danger of failure.
 Measures then need to be taken to rectify any trees with mild to severe structural integrity issues.

 Roots blocking drains

-If you have a significant tree on your property and are looking to submit an application to Adelaide council to have it removed, roots blocking your drains is not be a compelling enough excuse for council to approve your request.
+If you have a significant tree on your property and are looking to submit an application to Adelaide council to have it removed, roots blocking your drains are not a compelling enough excuse for the council to approve your request.
 They will expect you to fork out every year to have a plumber out to unblock your drains.
 They will prefer to save the tree.